 College student and fashionista Stefanie Baechler has been passionate about art since primary school.
-She has been instructing youth classes and arts adventures programs at the Farmington Valley Arts Center for two years and is pursuing a degree in Art Education.
+She has been instructing youth classes and arts adventures programs at the Farmington Valley Arts Center for four years and is pursuing a degree in Art Education.
 She loves working with pen and ink, as well as clay and watercolor.

 Maurice Casas’ art is a result of several years of experimentation and a search for identity.
 It is the fusion of these two disciplines plus his personal sensitivity that have given him a new vision for color and design.
 His work creates an environment of invented realms and is juxtaposed between past and present.
 He uses semi-abstract and figurative mark making to create tension between reality and fanciful.
 Using Pre-Columbian Art and Iconography and elements of Architecture, Maurice has developed a unique and colorful language with its own vocabulary.
 Originally from Colombia in South America, Maurice has attended Colegio Antonio Narino and New York City Technical College.
 He has lived in the United States for 35 years where he has worked as a Visual Artist and Architectural Designer.
 Visit Maurice's Facebook page.